0xKayala/A-to-Z-Vulnerabilities/README.md

 ## Broken Access Control

-Broken acess control is flaw in web application which is occur due to "poor implementation" of access control mechanism that can be easily exploited.
+Broken access control is a flaw in a web application which is occur due to "poor implementation" of access control mechanism that can be easily exploited.
 This flaw allow attacker/unauthorised user to access the contents that they are not allowed to view, can perform unauthorised functions, even an attacker can delete the content, or take over site administration.
 There are many vulnerabilities which contribute to this risk, For instance, if the developer forgets to validate permissions when dealing with identifiers, the application becomes vulnerable to Insecure Direct Object Reference (IDOR).
-Other vulnerabilities include Cross-site Request Forgery (CSRF), Cross-Origin Resource Sharing (CORS) misconfigurations, directory traversal and forced browsing
+Other vulnerabilities include Cross-site Request Forgery (CSRF), Cross-Origin Resource Sharing (CORS) misconfigurations, directory traversal and forced browsing.

-Mitigation:
+or

+Broken access control occurs when an application fails to correctly enforce authorization rules that determine what actions users are allowed to perform.
+Access control is responsible for restricting users to only the resources they are permitted to access, such as their own accounts or personal data.
+When these restrictions are not properly implemented, attackers may gain unauthorized access to other users' information or perform privileged operations within the system.
+Broken access control is considered one of the most critical vulnerabilities because it can lead directly to account takeover, data exposure, or administrative access.

+One of the most common forms of broken access control is Insecure Direct Object Reference (IDOR).
+In many applications, objects such as user profiles, orders, invoices, or documents are referenced using identifiers like user_id, account_id, or order_id.
+If the server retrieves objects based only on these identifiers without validating ownership, attackers can simply modify the identifier to access another user's data.
+For example, changing a request from /api/profile?id=1001 to /api/profile?id=1002 may expose a different user's information if authorization checks are missing.

+From a pentesting perspective, discovering access control issues involves understanding how the application manages relationships between users and resources.
+Testers analyze API requests, identify object identifiers, and attempt to manipulate them to see if the application properly validates access rights.
+These vulnerabilities frequently appear in APIs, administrative panels, and file download endpoints.

+**Mitigation:**
 1) Proper implementations of access control to the users.
 2) Delete any inactive or unnecessary accounts.
 3) Shutdown unnecessary service and access point.